simonborer/teaching-tools/README.md

 Script to send emails with custom database credentials to each student.
 Works in Outlook Web.
 Depends on `emailNotifications.csv` generate by `generate-db-emails.js` node script.

+Note that since we need to use XClick and XType, this script will crap out every 12 loops, so... whatever, it's fine, since we're doing a manual click to send the actual emails, since we want to check the greeting in case we're not sure what constitutes a particular student's first name anyway.

 ## Node

 ### Generate-db-emails